-Jasmine rice is a fragrant side dish in many Thai and Asian dishes, and people more commonly eat it in its refined, white form.
-However, consuming high carbohydrate foods, such as white rice, in excess has links with health conditions, including obesity and an increased risk of disease.
-Therefore, choosing whole grain varieties is more beneficial to health.
+Consuming high carbohydrate foods, such as white jasmine rice, in excess has links with health conditions, including obesity and an increased risk of disease.
+Therefore, choosing whole grain varieties of jasmine rice may be healthier than white jasmine rice.

 Whole grain rice has more beneficial nutrients than white rice, as it can help someone feel more full, while their body is more able to balance their energy.
 However, all types of rice can contain toxic arsenic.